ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 - Be careful with the Order of Operations.
 Exponents come before all operations except parentheses!
 $$x\cdot y^z=x\cdot(y^z)​\neq (x\cdot y)^z$$
 $$-y^z=-1\cdot(y^z)​\neq (-y)^z$$
 The second example shows a very common error.
-A negative sign is the same as multiplying by $-1$, so make sure you evaluate the exponent before multiply by $-1$.
+A negative sign is the same as multiplying by $-1$, so make sure you evaluate the exponent before the negative sign.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MzY3NDYzMCwtMTI0MjkxOTEwOSw1Mj
+eyJoaXN0b3J5IjpbNTY1NTEwNDMwLC0xMjQyOTE5MTA5LDUyMz
-M0NjU3OTQsMTY4NzYyNjA4M119
+Q2NTc5NCwxNjg3NjI2MDgzXX0=
 -->